Iowa judge blocks effort to ban most abortions in the state

-DES MOINES, Iowa (AP) — An effort to ban most abortions in Iowa was blocked Monday by a state judge who upheld a court decision made three years ago.
+DES MOINES — An effort to ban most abortions in Iowa was blocked Monday by a state judge who upheld a court decision made three years ago.

 Judge Celene Gogerty found there was no process for reversing a permanent injunction that blocked the abortion law in 2019.